ApolloZhu/HearSee/README.md

 * SwiftUI: rendering additional UI elements, such as the button for changing the voice used for speaking, and the list of nearby point distances
 * AVFoundation (AVSpeechSynthesizer): announcing distances/other messages
 * StringInterpolation + NumberFormatter: custom interpolation allowing for formatting the distances to speak.

+## Comments

+> Is there anything else you would like us to know?

+There’s a chance that, under unknown circumstances, the Playground live view will be interrupted during the RealityKit viewing experience.
+However, the LiveViewTestApp with identical code is confirmed to be working correctly without any issue.
+Examining the captured stack trace, we can see that the error originated from Metal, despite that not a single line of Metal code is written by me for this submission.

+Confused, I reach out to others who are also working on the Swift Student Challenge and using RealityKit, and many have reported similar encounters.
+In the most extreme case, just adding a plane anchor to the ARView causes the remote process interruption, which shouldn’t happen given how simple the code is.

+Therefore, I suspect there might be some internal issue with using RealityKit inside Swift Playgrounds.
+Nonetheless, this is not a severe issue, so re-running the code for the page after each interruption is highly recommended.

+Thank you very much.

 #  Playground Book Xcode Project #